Mathrys83/Adventure.Land/README.md

 - Hotkeys: To load characters / create a party / stop characters
 - Custom Buttons for quick access to frequently used functions
 - Auto-move to the designated farming spot, over several maps / continents.
-- Auto-Farm designated MOB's
+- Auto-Farm designated monsters
+- New: Multi-monster farming!
+Designate multiple monsters to be farmed.
+Your characters will then farm several different monsters per day (in addition to their hunting quests).
 - Auto-use potions (health & mana)
 - Auto-Kite enemies.
 (All characters I use (Mage, Priest, Ranger) are ranged characters.)
 - Two Kiting-Modes (Walk backwards / circle around the target)
 - Seashells get exchanged for buff-potions
 - Buff-Potions get delivered to characters which consume them automatically
-- Various optimizations
 - Fetch Hunting-Quests
 - Go hunting
 - Turn in fulfilled Hunting-Quests
 - (Farming / Hunting) Small enemies get attacked by individual characters
 - (Farming / Hunting) Big enemies get attacked by all characters (All characters target one single enemy)
-- Master-Mode (Define a master the other characters follow)
+- Master-Mode (Define a master the other characters follow.
+Also: Only the master chooses targets.
+All characters then attack the chosen target. this lets you take on bigger enemies!)

 ## Individual characters